 A few days after Caroline Kennedy and Ted Kennedy threw their endorsements behind Barack Obama, Kathleen Kennedy Townsend, Robert F. Kennedy, Jr., and Kerry Kennedy came out on Hillary’s side in an op-ed with the Los Angeles Times.

 The loftiest poetry will not solve these issues.
-We need a president willing to engage [...]
+We need a president willing to engage in [...]